Borth: History

-The village war memorial above a cliff south of the beach, was struck by lightning on 21 March 1983 and had to be rebuilt.
+The village war memorial, above a cliff south of the beach, was struck by lightning on 21 March 1983 and had to be rebuilt.

-In 2008 and 2009 Borth hosted The Square Festival.
+In 2008 and 2009, Borth hosted The Square Festival.

-In 2011 work commenced on the first phase of a £12-million coastal protection scheme along the Borth to Ynyslas coastline, which was finished in 2015.
+In 2011, work commenced on the first phase of a £12-million coastal protection scheme along the Borth to Ynyslas coastline, which was finished in 2015.
 The work was funded by the Welsh Assembly and the EU.
-An unexpected consequence of the coastal defence work was to reveal the remains of the petrified forest mentioned earlier.
+An unexpected consequence of the coastal defence work was to reveal the remains of the petrified forest.

-In 2018 Borth was subjected to a media furore over the escape of a wild lynx from its local zoo.
+In 2018, Borth was subjected to a media furore over the escape of a wild lynx from its local zoo.

-In 2019 Borth hosted a community street production, "Borth Begins".
+In 2019, the village hosted a community street production called Borth Begins.